 Ever look at all the small business owners at your local market, admiring their wares, and thought about how much work goes into them just being there?

-We think about this a lot at vLife.
+We think about this a lot.
 About our hardworking small business clients.
 So much so that we put on a Local Market featuring some of our Nova Scotia providers.

 Once again, our team were astounded at the resiliency, adaptability, hard work, and support exhibited by these amazing small business owners.
 Research shows this.
 And all these attributes were made abundantly clear at our very first in-person market.

 Which is what prompted me to create this tribute to all the hardworking, resilient, small business owners out there.
 We see you.
 We appreciate you.
 And this post is a small token of our gratitude.

 Our first in-person market was made possible by Volta, who generously donated their beautiful co-working space in Downtown Halifax.
 Their team and I were on hand, happy to help transport our market vendors’ local products into and out of the space.
 We left feeling tired but happy from the event.

 Now, just think, how much MORE effort our vendors had to put in!
 Packing up all their wares into the car, plus bringing in (multiple trips), setting up, deconstructing, repacking for transport (multiple trips again), repacking the car, AND then rehoming their wares when they get back!

 We don’t always see this part of it as buy-local shoppers.
 We arrive to markets, enjoy browsing and buying local products, chatting with vendors, and learning more about all the amazing local products in our own backyards.
 Then we go home feeling happy about supporting our local providers.
 As we should!

 Since hosting our local market, going forward, I will also think about all the hard work that goes into vendors just showing up for me.
 For all of us.
 And feel immense gratitude and respect, in addition to my usual happy buy-local post-market glow.